Gaslamp Holds On. Riptide Cruise for Fourth Consecutive Win.

 Torrey Pines Talons vs. Gaslamp Guardians

 Both the Torrey Pines Talons and the Gaslamp Guardians took the opening minutes of the game to feel out the opposition.
-After some back-and-forth play, the Talons broke the scoring off a tenacious effort by captain Ray Kinsey.
+After some back-and-forth play, the Talons broke open the scoring off a tenacious effort by captain Ray Kinsey.
 Kinsey hunted down the puck after it bounced off the end wall on a shot by Jason Effertz; he took a couple of quick jabs at it, pulled it across the crease, and outwaited the goaltender before ripping it into the net.

 Soon after the Talons took the early lead, the Guardians went on a tear.
 First, it was a speedy coast-to-coast goal by Logan Wise, who retrieved the puck off a broken play, cruised up the rink, and released a slick wrister using the Talons' defensemen as screens.